-Blue Energy's permits in the Maryborough Basin are located only 150km south of the Gladstone LNG complex.
-The Maryborough Basin is significantly under explored (frontier) but is thought to contain significant gas potential.
+Blue Energy's permits in the Maryborough Basin are located only 150km south of the Curtis Island LNG Liquefaction precinct.
+The permits are also only 300 km to the north of the Brisbane gas market.
+The Maryborough Basin is significantly under explored (ie a frontier province geologically) but is thought to contain significant gas potential.
+Independent desk top assessment of the Basin identifies shale gas potential in the Cretaceous stratigraphic interval at depths up to 3,000m below surface.